mssch/kismatic/docs/INSTALL.md

 You will be asked a few questions regarding the decisions you made in the Plan section above.
 The kismatic installer will then generate a **kismatic-cluster.yaml** file.

 As machines are being provisioned, you must record their identity and credentials in this file.
-You should also give your cluster a name and provide an administrative password.

 ## Compute